heepster/heepster.github.io/_posts/2022-03-30-how-does-ping-work.md

 category: networking
 ---

-I've always had this vague notion that `ping` checks for connectivity between two hosts and it "operates on layer 3."
+I've always had this vague notion that `ping` checks for connectivity between two hosts.
 But what does that actually mean and how does it work?

-After some digging, here's the TL;DR:

 <br />
+Here's the TL;DR:

 ```
 Ping issues ICMP Echo Requests and waits for Echo Replies.